rd2l/rules/Rules.md

         <ul>
             <li>Free Agents are players that are eligible to be permanently added to teams during the season.
 If a captain requests a free agent, an admin will assign one to you after verifying that the free agent still wishes to participate in RD2L.</li>
             <li>
-                Free agents can be drawn from three sources:
+                Free agents can be drawn from four sources:
                 <ul>
                     <li>Players who signed up but didn't make it into the draft.</li>
                     <li>Players who made it into the draft but went undrafted (due to captain no-shows).</li>
                     <li>players from disbanded teams.
 This includes free agents from other divisions at the discretion of the two division admins.</li>
+                    <li>A free agent sign-up after the drafts are completed if deemed necessary to ensure an adequate number of free agents.</li>
                 </ul>
                 Players from disbanded teams are only eligible for free agency if they were contributing players on the team before it disbanded.
 Anyone who didn't show up for games or had serious conflicts with their teammates leading to the disband will not be Free Agents.
 When a team disbands, the division admin will determine which (if any) players from that team will become Free Agents.
             </li>
-            <li>A larger free agent pool will be created between divisions in a region.
+            <li>A larger free agent pool may be created between divisions in a region.
 This will allow for better free-agents to be acquired quicker.</li>
             <li>If a captain would like a free-agent, they must prove that they have an inactive player.
 After this is done, the inactive player is removed from the team in all forms, including any decisions made regarding stand-ins.</li>
             <li>When the admin assigns a new free-agent to the team, this free-agent cannot be rejected.</li>
             <li>The free agent will either be a close match or a player with lower MMR (as close as possible), depending on the availability of free-agents.</li>
             <li>Free agents cannot be assigned until the end of practice weeks to ensure that teams are fully utilizing the players they drafted.</li>
             <li>Free agents will not be assigned after the default time for Week 8 games of the division of the team that asked for a free agent.
 As long as the captain requests a free agent before the default time, the admin will attempt to find a free agent.</li>
             <li>Exceptions can be made here; the idea is to make sure teams have explored all avenues for contacting their players.</li>
-            <li>A free-agent sign-up may be created for players wishing to sign-up during the season.</li>
+            <li>A free-agent sign-up may be created for players wishing to sign-up during the season depending on that season's needs.</li>
         </ul>
         <h4>Standins</h4>
         <ul>
-            <li>Teams may use 1 stand-in from their division per game, for a maximum of 4 games during a season.
-If a team finds itself needing more than this, they should have contacted the division admin with regards to a free-agent.</li>
+            <li>Teams may use 1 stand-in from their division per match, for a maximum of 4 matches during a season.
+If a team finds itself needing more than this, they should have contacted the division admin with regards to a free-agent.
+(Match means both games of the week.)</li>
             <li>Stand-in usage from the season will be reset for all playoff teams.
-Playoff teams may use a stand-in for a maximum of two individual games of the playoffs.</li>
+Playoff teams may use a stand-in for a maximum of two series of the playoffs.
+(Series means all games of a round, usually best of 3 or best of 5.)</li>
             <li>Captains must attempt to use all of their current roster's players before requesting a stand-in.
 Captains will attempt to organise a stand-in to be used without admin involvement.
 The opposing captain may reject any stand-in with a higher MMR than the lowest MMR player missing from the team, with a floor of 3k MMR.
                 <ul>
                     <li>Example: A team is missing their 5k, 4k, and 2.5k players, the opposing captain may reject any stand-in above 3k MMR.</li>